adulau/napkin-text-analysis/README.md

   --no-flushdb  Don't flush the redisdb, useful when you want to process
-                multiple files and aggregate the results. (by default the redis database is flushed at each run)
+                multiple files and aggregate the results. (by default the redis database is flushed at each run) --binary      Output response in binary instead of UTF-8 (default)
 ~~~~

 # example usage of napkin